ruben-acevedo/has/README.md

 # has

-## CLI to check if packages are installed
+## CLI to check if Linux packages are installed locally

 ### Installation